Trump cancels tariff threat over Greenland, says NATO agreed to 'framework' of future Arctic deal

 He also called for opening “immediate negotiations” for the U.S. to acquire Greenland.
 In subsequent comments to reporters, he declined to name a price that might be paid, saying only, “There’s a bigger price, and that’s the price of safety and security and national security and international security.”

-Billionaires and top executives packed inside the forum’s Congress Hall, which held around 1,000, for Trump's keynote address.
-The space was filled to standing room only.
-Attendees used headsets to listen in six languages besides English, and the reaction was mostly polite applause.

-Afterward, Trump met with the leaders of Poland, Belgium and Egypt and again repeated that the U.S. would not be invading Greenland.
+After his address, Trump met with the leaders of Poland, Belgium and Egypt.

-“Military is not on the table," Trump said, suggesting that the parties involved would use better judgment.
+Financial markets that had fallen sharply on Trump’s threatened tariffs bounced back Wednesday.
+Also breathing a sigh of relief were a number of U.S. officials who had also been concerned that Trump’s hard-line stance and bellicose rhetoric toward Greenland, Denmark and other NATO allies could harm other foreign policy goals.

 Trump's housing plan overshadowed

-Trump's was supposed to focus on how to lower U.S. housing prices — part of a larger effort to bring down the cost of living, which could prove a liability for the president's party of November’s midterm elections.
+Trump's Davos speech was originally supposed to focus on how to lower U.S. housing prices — part of a larger effort to bring down the cost of living, which could prove a liability for the president's party of November’s midterm elections.

-Greenland instead carried the day, with Trump lashing out at Denmark for being “ungrateful” for the U.S. protection of the Arctic island during the Second World War.
-He also mistakenly referred to Iceland, mixing up that country with Greenland four times during his speech and for the fifth time since Tuesday.
+Greenland instead carried the day, though Trump mistakenly referred to Iceland, mixing up that country with Greenland four times during his speech and for the fifth time since Tuesday.

 “This enormous unsecured island is actually part of North America,” Trump said.
 “That’s our territory.”

-When he finally did mention housing in his speech, Trump suggested he did not support a measure to encourage affordability.
+When he finally did mention housing, Trump suggested he did not support a measure to encourage affordability.
 He said bringing down rising home prices hurts property values and makes homeowners who once felt wealthy because of the equity in their houses feel poorer.

 “Living in this nature, you have to be prepared for almost anything.
 And now there’s another threat — and that’s Trump,” Hedemann said.